 - And hip dysplasia.

-From the Canine Eye Registry Foundation (CERF) and Canine Eye Registry Foundation (CERF) for these conditions before buying the puppy from them.
+For this reason, you should ask the breeder for a certification from the Canine Eye Registry Foundation (CERF) and Canine Eye Registry Foundation (CERF) for these conditions before buying the puppy from them.
 You should also avoid purchasing a puppy from any breeder that:

 - Allow you to see the parents of the puppy,